 15:10 Coffee Break

-Session IV – The performance-based design paths 15:40 Evolution of fire safety engineering in Singapore since 2004 – Ho Victor, Lee Hong Chi (HiLT Fire, Singapore)
+15:40 Evolution of fire safety engineering in Singapore since 2004 – Ho Victor, Lee Hong Chi (HiLT Fire, Singapore)

 15:55 Towards a Professional Industry – James McGonigal; Adam Bittern (Astute Fire, Scotland)